Yttrium-Terminus/jlibxx/README.md

 A work in progress where I add stuffs that I find to be useful and an interesting addition to the standard library.

+*Please Note: This library is not trying to alter anything this means you still must have the standard library, while this is just a small extension of it to allow more features :D*

 Feel free to send a pull request

 # Support